matrixman77/Airline-management-system/Stage 3/README.txt

 2. Use the compiler native to the IDE.
 NOTE: (If the IDE in use does not have a compiler use the first two steps from 'Running Instructions without IDE')
 3. Use the excecute or run button to run the program.

-NOTES:
-These programs were written, compiled, and excecuted on https://www.onlinegdb.com.
-These programs were compiled and excecuted on the system command prompt for windows using the .javac and the .java commands.